2023 Most Focused Master’s Degree Colleges for Architectural History in the New England Region

 Top 3 Most Focused Master’s Degree Colleges for Architectural History in the New England Region

-You’ll join some of the best and brightest minds around if you attend Boston Architectural College.
-The school came in at #1 for the Schools for a Master’s Highly Focused on Architectural History Major in the New England Region.
-This small school is located in Boston, Massachusetts, and it awarded 2 masters’s architectural history degrees in 2020-2021.
+You’ll be in good company if you decide to attend Boston Architectural College.
+It ranked #1 on our 2023 Schools for a Master’s Highly Focused on Architectural History Major in the New England Region list.
+Boston Architectural College is located in Boston, Massachusetts and, has a small student population.
+In 2021-2022, this school awarded 5 masters’s architectural history degrees to qualified students.

-The school has an impressive undergrad student loan default rate.
-It’s only 3.2%, which is much lower than the national rate of 10.1%.
 With a undergrad student-to-faculty ratio of 5 to 1, it’s easy to see that the school is committed to helping their undergraduates succeed.

-You’ll be in good company if you decide to attend Harvard University.
-It ranked #2 on our 2023 Schools for a Master’s Highly Focused on Architectural History Major in the New England Region list.
+Out of the 3 schools in the Schools for a Master’s Highly Focused on Architectural History Major in the New England Region that were part of this year’s ranking, Harvard University landed the #2 spot on the list.
 Cambridge, Massachusetts is the setting for this large institution of higher learning.
-The private not-for-profit school handed out masters’s architectural history degrees to 10 students in 2020-2021.
+The private not-for-profit school handed out masters’s architectural history degrees to 6 students in 2021-2022.

-Read more about Architectural History at Harvard
+Read full report on Architectural History at Harvard

 Switch to a Different Ranking Method